Finding God in the Waves: How I Lost my Faith and Found it Again Through Science by Mike McHargue

-Thanks to Two Harbors and Speak Easy for the copy of this book in exchange for an honest review.
+Thanks to Blogging for Books and Convergent for the copy of this book in exchange for an honest review.